jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Each of us generates about 3.5 pounds of rubbish a day, most of it paper.
+⚡<!-- FUNFACT --> Fun fact: If the population of China walked past you in single file, the line would never end because of the rate of reproduction.

 </div>